-WordPress Post Categories – Tools
+Categories – Tools

-(Categories and Tags Converter feature)
+(Categories and Tags Converter)

 WordPress Categories – Plugins

-For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the order of your categories, even restrict access to content published under certain categories (useful for membership sites) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the order of your categories, even restrict access to content published under certain categories (useful in membership sites) …

 Certain plugins will add new fields to your Table of Categories …

-Choosing Relevant Keywords For Your Post Titles
+Choose Relevant Keywords For Post Titles

-Publish Your Posts Under Relevant Categories
+Publish Posts Under Relevant Post Categories

-Use A WordPress SEO Plugin
+Use An SEO Plugin

-The plugin also lets you optimize categories individually …
+You can optimize categories individually …